-The Office of Pharmacy Section provides pharmacy services to public health programs and partners in a cost-effective, clinically responsible manner.
+To provide pharmacy services and expertise to public health programs and partners in a cost-effective, clinically responsible manner.
 The Office establishes up to date clinical pharmacy practice, provides current drug and disease information, assures full regulatory compliance and provides for all aspects of budgeting and purchasing including reporting, forecasting, and accounting processes.
 The State Office of Pharmacy is dedicated to disease prevention and the promotion of the health and well-being of Georgians.

 DPH-Division of Emergency Preparedness Response System

 NEWS YOU CAN USE